What is radon?

 The Health Protection Agency has produced an 'Indicative Atlas of Radon in England and Wales'.
 The atlas provides the estimated percentage of homes in a 1km area above the radon Action level.
 Each 1km grid square is coloured according to the highest radon potential found within it.
 The Health Protection Agency recommends that all existing homes in a radon Affected Area should be tested for radon, concentrations above the Action Level of 200Bq/m3 should be reduced to as low as reasonably practicable, and new homes built in radon Affected Areas should be constructed with precautions against radon.

-The estimated radon potential for an individual property can be obtained from the Health Protection Agency at www.UKradon.org (This link will open in a new window), with the postcode and address.
+The estimated radon potential for an individual property can be obtained from the Health Protection Agency at www.UKradon.org, with the postcode and address.
 There is currently an online fee of £3.53 (inc VAT).

 The areas declared as Radon affected areas with 1-3% of properties above the Action Level have been extended and previously undeclared areas have been identified with an estimated 3-5% of properties above the Action Level.